MartinBueser/7dsgc_AutoClear/README.md

 2. Open 7dsgc_AutoClear-main with PyCharm (Pay attention to the folder structure)
 3. Add the needed libraries to your project ("File->Settings...->Project: [Name]->Python Interpreter->+" (opencv-python, numpy, mss, pyautogui, time, keyboard)
 4. Execute the program by right clicking main.py in the left window and press "Run 'main'"
 5. The program will start doing something as soon as it sees the demonic beast battle stages.
+(Run PyCharm as administrator if mouse clicks are not working)
 <br><br>